ethagnawl/pi-wall-utils/README.md

 I've made a first pass at using rmuxinator as an optional dependency (i.e. compile-time feature) and `start` command now accepts a path to an existing rmuxinator config file.
 This is fine but it still puts the burden on the user to craft a well-formed config file and, at that point, why not just use tmuxinator/rmuxinator/whatever else directly?
 It'd be _super slick_ if `start` dynamically generated a suitable rmuxinator config file -- using the pi-wall-utils meta config file -- for use by rmuxinator.

 If nothing else, this was a good excuse for me to learn more about Rust's compile-time features.
 It's also the first time I'm using one of my own libraries as a dependency.
 Because I'd initially used Cargo's `lib` flag when creating rmuxinator, it wound up very simple to use it as a library from within this application.
 All I had to do was mimic the behavior of rmuxinator's main entrypoint.

+It'd also make sense to provide a way to manage the PiWall "session" spawned by the start command: stop, restart, etc. This could be potentially be done using a combination of tmux hooks and IPC.

 ### The Future
 - First off, the PiWall project is tremendously useful and I greatly thank the devs for sharing it with the world.
 However, while this setup does work, it relies on outdated versions of operating systems and libraries; the clients use a non-standard media player; its documentation leaves a lot to be desired; it's difficult to debug.
 (The Google group and blog posts linked below are required reading for anyone looking to set up a wall of their own.)
 All told, the PiWall project is 10+ years old and the ecosystem feels ... creaky.
 I have been wondering if this need could be better served by using modern utilities like WebRTC/RTMP and VLC.
 I would like to spend some time experimenting with alternatives and report back.